jeremyle56/aoc/2023/README.md

 I don't know what language I'll use, probably C++ to start.

+- Day 4: Python (have exam next day no time)

 C++ Template courtesy of https://github.com/osalbahr.
 Inspired and modified.

 # Example use of Template